-Because this is such a long trek it does take some careful planning, hotels, and B&Bs on the route, can fill up during peaks times, weekends but July-August are busy in the UK.
-Camping is an option, but you need to factor whether you want to carry all your gear for the full distance.
-Sherpa services available that move your bags to the next location.
+Because this is such a long trek it does take some careful planning.
+Hotels and B&Bs on the route can fill up during peak times and weekends but July-August is busy in the UK.
+Camping is an option, but you need to factor in whether you want to carry all your gear for the full distance.
+Sherpa services are available that move your bags to the next location.

 The Coast to Coast trail is challenging, but it gives you a fantastic view of the UK’s best hiking paths.
 Plus you can say you’ve walked across the UK, which is pretty cool!

-A difficult 12-day trek, the Haute Route is another top trek for many.
-The 116 miles (187 km) starts from Chamonix in France and ends in Zermatt, Switzerland.
+The 12-day Haute Route is one of the most challenging long-distance hiking trails in France.
+The 116 miles (187 km) start from Chamonix in France and end in Zermatt, Switzerland.
 Probably one of the best treks in Europe.

 Tour Du Mont Blanc (TMB) – France, Italy, Switzerland